Evidence for evolution

-He published ideas stating EVOLUTION was due to NATURAL SELECTION, explaining that different individuals of the same species have variations of the same characteristic, e.g. height, due to sexual reproduction.
+He published ideas stating that evolution was due to natural selection, explaining that different individuals of the same species have variations of the same characteristic due to sexual reproduction, e.g. height.

 The more advantageous versions thrive in the environment and survive to breed, passing on these positive genetic differences down generations.

-This is a demonstration of natural selection: advantageous mutations occur and help the bacteria survive by resisting the deadly antibiotic, going onto multiply and pass on these variations.
+This is a demonstration of natural selection: advantageous mutations occur and help the bacteria to survive by resisting the deadly antibiotic, going on to multiply and pass on these variations.

-We prove this using fossil discovery, which are preserved imprints or remains of organisms that were alive millions of years ago.
-Archaeologists have used these fossil records to develop evidence for human evolution, primarily with 2 key discoveries in the lovely African ladies LUCY and ARID.
+We can prove this using fossils, which are preserved imprints or remains of organisms that were alive millions of years ago.
+Archaeologists have used these fossil records to develop evidence for human evolution, primarily with two key discoveries of the lovely African ladies, Arid and Lucy.

-Also, more evidence was provided by the Leakeys, a scientist couple who discovered fossils as old as 1.6 million years, heavily resembling modern-day humans even more so than Arid and Lucy.
+Also, more evidence was provided by the Leakeys, a scientist couple who discovered fossils from 1.6 million years ago, greatly resembling modern-day humans - even more so than Arid and Lucy.

-Another sign that we have evolved over time is the discovery of STONE TOOLS from 2.5 million-year-old flint hand axes to 10,000 year old arrowheads.
+Another sign that we have evolved over time is the discovery of stone tools - from flint hand axes from 2.5 million years ago, to 10,000 year-old arrowheads.

-More modern techniques like radiocarbon dating can also be performed to analyse elements in the tool like the amounts of iron or potassium for more advanced analysis.
+More modern techniques, like radiocarbon dating, can also be performed to analyse elements in the tool for more advanced analysis, such as the amounts of iron or potassium.

 To organise the information gathered from fossils and living organisms, classification systems were designed to categorise beings based on their characteristics.

-An early model was the 7 group LINNAEAN SYSTEM designed by Carl Linneaus, placing organisms in gradually smaller and more specific groups: 1.
-5 Main Kingdoms, 2.
+An early model was the seven group Linnaean system designed by Carl Linneaus, placing organisms in gradually smaller and more specific groups: 1.
+Five main Kingdoms, 2.
 Phylum, 3.
 Class, 4.
 Order, 5.
 Family, 6.
 Genus, 7.
 Species.

-However, while the Linnaean system relied on human judgment, scientific advances have updated classification by allowing scientists to document more details that they can use to compare organisms, even down to the genetic level!
+However, while the Linnaean system relied on human judgement, scientific advances have enabled us to update methods of classification by allowing scientists to document more details that they can use now to compare organisms, even down to the genetic level!